 Feature alignment is widely adopted in UDA studies to mitigate distribution shifts~\cite{uda_fa_dirt, uda_fa_ganin, uda_fa_long, uda_fa_tzeng}.
-However, most of them do not consider categorical information, but rather match the source and target distributions globally.
-This may harm the class-discriminability since it does not guarantee the class-to-class matching between two distributions~\cite{uda_cfa_chen}.
-Pointing out such an issue, several approaches~\cite{uda_cfa_chen, uda_cfa_li, uda_cfa_long, uda_cfa_haeusser, uda_cfa_pl1, uda_cfa_pl2, uda_cfa_pl3} proposed to align the distributions in a class-discriminative manner.
-This point of view also holds in the case of test-time adaptation, and we design a simple loss that effectively mitigates the distribution gap while improving class-discriminability, simultaneously.
+However, most of these approaches do not consider categorical information but rather match the source and target distributions globally.
+This may harm class discrimination performance since it does not guarantee class-to-class matching between two distributions~\cite{uda_cfa_chen}.
+Tacking the problem, various studies have proposed to align distributions in a class-discriminative manner~\cite{uda_cfa_chen, uda_cfa_li, uda_cfa_long, uda_cfa_haeusser, uda_cfa_pl1, uda_cfa_pl2, uda_cfa_pl3}.
+This point of view is also relevant to test-time adaptation, and we design an effective loss that simultaneously mitigates the distribution gap while improving class discriminability.